Develop the Skills to be a Leader in Nursing

-of the Doctor of Nursing Practice degree and is appropriately immunized is required upon admission to the program.
+of the Doctor of Nursing Practice degree and is appropriately immunized is required after admission to the program.

 - If English is not your native/first language, you must meet the following language proficiency requirement:

 - TOEFL (Test of English as a Foreign Language) – Internet-based: Minimum score of 82 (24 Writing, 20 Speaking, 22 Reading, 16 Listening), Computer-based: Minimum score of 213.
 Regis University's TOEFL code is 4656.